arangodb/docs/3.5/upgrading-osspecific-info-mac-os.md

 ---
 layout: default
-description: This Section describes upgrading an ArangoDB single-server installation, whichwas installed via Homebrew or via the provided ArangoDB packages (*
+description: This section describes upgrading an ArangoDB single-server installation, whichwas installed via Homebrew or via the provided ArangoDB packages (*
 ---
 Upgrading on macOS
 ==================

-This _Section_ describes upgrading an ArangoDB single-server installation, which was installed via Homebrew or via the provided ArangoDB packages (*.dmg).
+This section describes upgrading an ArangoDB single-server installation, which was installed via Homebrew or via the provided ArangoDB packages (*.dmg).

 Upgrading via Homebrew